chiarasarmiento/online-website-form/README.md

 <h1>Project Description</h1>
-I was part of a team that revamped and improved the online forms used for accounts/websites in the United States and the Philippines.
+I was tasked with creating a new iteration of templated forms at my previous company.
+I worked on a team and had the opportunity to redesign both the visual layout and the functionalities to align with the approved design.